-By Sondra Boddy, CNPS-SD Garden Native Committee member
+By Sondra Boddy, CNPS-San Diego Garden Native Committee member

 “Holy cow,” I thought, “there’s a bobcat in my backyard!”
 I watched as she emerged stealthily from the dense foliage, deftly clamped her jaws around an unwitting Mourning Dove, then trotted off into the wildlands with her limp prize.
 The thrill of seeing this elusive animal stalking prey on our property in broad daylight made the months of hard work all seem worth it.